hercemer42/baby-foot-manager/readme.md

 ### Prerequisites

   - Node 12.16
-  - PostgreSQL 9.6
+  - PostgreSQL 9.6 (Other versions may work, untested)
-  - Linux or OSX (currently untested on OSX)
+  - Linux or OSX (Currently OSX testing run with Travis only)

 ### Set up the database